juwonlo-tech/hr-attrition/README.md

 # hr-attrition
-HR Attrition Rate Analytics Dashboard with Apache Superset
+HR Attrition Rate Analytics Dashboard with Apache Superset.
+Apache superset is an open-source BI tool used to create visualizations and charts that can be integrated into an organization's platform.

 # Overview
 This dashboard provides insights into employee attrition trends and influencing factors within the organization: